Rottnest Island: Other animals

 With the extensive reefs surrounding the island, many species of fish, crustaceans and coral can be found.
 Cetaceans such as bottlenose dolphins, and migrating humpbacks, and fewer southern rights, and the Perth Canyon off the island is one of main habitats for blue whales in Australia, for which there are also whale watching expeditions.
-A colony of Australian sea lions reside at Dyer Island and a colony of New Zealand fur seals (Arctophoca forsteri) reside at Cathedral Rocks.
+A colony of Australian sea lions resides at Dyer Island and a colony of long-nosed fur seals resides at Cathedral Rocks.

 Feral animals

 Domestic cats were introduced to Rottnest both as pets and as predators of commensal pest animals such as the black rat and house mouse at various times since European settlement.
 Historically, the Rottnest Island Authority has attempted to rid the island of all cats since the 1960s.
 It was suggested that cats may be influencing the abundance of native fauna and if left uncontrolled, the cat population was likely to increase and could result in considerable damage to ground-nesting birds and heavy predation pressure on quokkas and reptile species.

 A feral cat monitoring and trapping campaign was conducted in November 2001 and 2002.
 Four cats were trapped and no further cat activity has been observed or cats sighted by Rottnest Island staff or the general public in the eight years subsequent to this program suggesting that eradication has been successfully achieved.

 In 2008, the island implemented a pest bird management plan to target birds considered to be pest species, including silver gulls, Australian ravens, common (ring-necked) pheasant, galahs, peafowl and rainbow lorikeets.
 Peafowl were believed to have been released on the island between 1910 and 1915.
 During the late 1950s, the population reached no more than fifty birds.
 Only three males (peacocks) were left after a 2009 cull.